 Windows backup stuck at 12, 57 or 97 percent now?
 Why not download this free backup software for a try in Windows 10/8/7?

 Step 2: Then, navigate to Tools page where you can see many functions.
-Please click Clone Disk module.
+Please click the Clone Disk module.

 Step 3: In the pop-up small window, MiniTool ShadowMaker requires to select the source disk and target disk.
 In a nutshell, cloning system disk to an external hard drive is common.

-Then, click OK button.
+Then, click the OK button.
 Subsequently, a warning appears to tell you all data on the target disk will be destroyed.
 Hence, please make sure no important files are saved on the target disk.

 Step 4: Then, process page appears.
 Here, you can view some cloning information including source disk, destination disk, elapsed time, remaining time and progress bar.